-2. Department Mission Statement and Objectives

-- a.
-The Department's mission within the University and our community is to: - 1) Educate high quality undergraduates prepared to enter the workforce in a variety of fields related to our discipline. - 2) Educate high quality undergraduates prepared for advanced degree studies in our discipline and closely related fields (e.g. social work). - 3) Facilitate and participate in research using methods such as survey research, program evaluation, ethnography, in-depth interviews, and field observations. - 4) Serve as a resource to the people, communities, businesses, schools, and social service organizations in the Coulee Region. - 3.
+- 2. Department Mission Statement and Objectives - a.
+The Department's mission within the university and community is to: - 1) Provide a high-quality education that prepares undergraduates to critically engage with a constantly changing world community. - 2) Prepare undergraduates to enter the workforce in a variety of fields. - 3) Prepare undergraduates to pursue advanced degrees. - 4) Facilitate and conduct research using methods such as survey research, program evaluation, ethnography, in-depth interviews, and field observations. - 5) Serve as a resource to the people, communities, businesses, schools, and social service organizations in the spirit of the Wisconsin Idea. - 3.
 Department Purpose.
 The central purpose of the Department of Sociology and Criminal Justice is to provide the highest quality academic programs that our resources allow in service to our majors and minors as well as to the students we serve through our University General Education course offerings.
-Beyond this, the Department of Sociology and Criminal Justice embraces its further obligation to conduct scholarly activity and to serve the needs of our surrounding community within the realm of our professional expertise and the availability of our resources.

-- The primary objective of the Sociology major as an academic program is to provide a superior educational experience that fosters a comprehension of the discipline's analytical perspectives, research methods, and significant portions of sociology's body of knowledge in our graduates.
+Beyond this, the Department of Sociology and Criminal Justice embraces its further obligation to conduct scholarly activity and to serve the needs of our surrounding community within the realm of our professional expertise and the availability of our resources. - 1) The primary objective of the Sociology major as an academic program is to provide a superior educational experience that fosters a comprehension of the discipline's analytical perspectives, research methods, and significant portions of sociology's body of knowledge in our graduates.
 Beyond this, the Sociology major is structured to prepare its students for careers/graduate school related to Sociology or in fields where social science training is essential or very desirable. - 2) The primary objective of the Interdisciplinary minor in Criminal Justice as an academic program is to provide students with the opportunity to gain an intellectual understanding of the United States criminal justice system and assist students planning to enter criminal justice related careers.